Penal Reserve Labor System

 Organization

-The PRLS organizes groups of 100 inmates into so-called Erbitesbatalions (Work Battalions), with each battalion given certain tasks on a work project.
-All work battalions are overseen by a presiding officer.
-Each work battalion is held in special barracks onsite when they are not on shift.
+The PRLS organized groups of 100 inmates into so-called Erbitesbatalions (Work Battalions), with each battalion given certain tasks on a work project.
+All work battalions were overseen by a presiding officer.
+Each work battalion were held in special barracks onsite when they are not on shift.

-The PRLS is overseen by one of von Heinzenbush’s men, State Security Directorate Sënorinspektar Fredrick Collerman.
+The PRLS was overseen by one of von Heinzenbush’s men, State Security Directorate Sënorinspektar Fredrick Collerman.

 Jobs

 PRLS laborers are key workers in the construction of infrastructure projects.
-For example, much of the work constructing Aerla’s rail infrastructure has been done by PRLS laborers, who work alongside regular paid workers.
-More often than not, PRLS laborers are assigned more menial tasks, such as heavy lifting.
+For example, much of the work constructing Aerla’s rail infrastructure had been constructed by PRLS laborers, who work alongside regular paid workers.
+More often than not, PRLS laborers were assigned more menial tasks, such as heavy lifting.

-PRLS laborers are issued with a luminescent orange vest to distinguish themselves from normal workers.
-In accordance with labor laws, PRLS workers are paid at a rate of Ƒ5 an hour, 7 felt less than the standard minimum wage for free Aerlans.
+PRLS laborers were issued with a luminescent orange vest to distinguish themselves from normal workers.
+In accordance with labor laws, PRLS workers were paid at a rate of Ƒ5 an hour, 7 felt less than the standard minimum wage for free Aerlans.